Wavelet Analysis of the Besov Regularity of L\'evy White Noises

 \subsection{Sketch of Proof and the Role of Wavelet Methods}

-Our techniques are based on the wavelet characterization of Besov spaces as presented by H. Triebel in~\cite{Triebel2008function}.
-We shall wee that the wavelets are especially relevant to the analysis of L\'evy white noises.
+Our techniques are based on the wavelet characterization of Besov spaces, as presented by H. Triebel in~\cite{Triebel2008function}.
+We shall see that wavelets are especially relevant to the analysis of L\'evy white noises.